microsoft/vscode-iot-workbench/docs/esp32/esp32-state.md

 # Esp32 State

-In this tutorial, you can monitor Wifi surrounding Esp32 device and let the device restart using Azure IoT Hub device twins.
+In this tutorial, you can monitor Wifi status (SSID and RSSI) surrounding the Esp32 device and let the device restart using Azure IoT Hub device twins.

 ## What you need